 In some cases, steroids or antibiotics can also be prescribed to reduce inflammation and infection before surgery.
 Supportive care like warm compresses and eye drops can also be beneficial.

-It’s important to get veterinary attention as soon as possible if you think your cat may be suffering from cherry eyes.
+It’s important to get veterinary attention as soon as possible if you think your cat might have cherry eyes.
 With the proper treatment, your cat should make a full recovery and return to normal activity levels in no time.

 Preventing Feline Cherry Eyes